-Step 9: You need to carefully pass all these 3 inputs then click on “Generate report” button.
-This will generate the report in the Output Folder/Directory path that you have provided and you will receive “Report created!” message.
+Step 9: You need to carefully pass all these 3 inputs then click on the “Generate report” button.
+This will generate the report in the Output Folder/Directory path that you have provided and you will receive a “Report created!” message.

 Step 10: Open the “index.html” file inside the Output Folder using Google Chrome (as Google Chrome supports the best) and navigate through different graphs present on the left side of the Report.

 Step 1 to Step 5: Same as Method 1.

 Step 6: Add a ”tearDown Thread Group” in the test plan.

 Step 7: Add a “BeanShell Sampler” under “tearDown Thread Group”

 Step 8: Write the below code in the BeanShell Sampler (Only for Windows Users)

 Runtime.getRuntime().exec( "C:/Windows/System32/cmd.exe /c jmeter -g <path with file name>.csv -o <path with empty folder name>");

 Remember: .csv result file is the same file whose path you have given in “Simple Data Writer” in Step 4 and the folder name is where you want to store the generated HTML Report.